 Col del Sommeiller, at an elevation of 2,993 meters above the sea level, is a high mountain pass situated in the Alpi Cozie between the Italian and French border.
 This road can be made only during the summer due to the presence of snow, and it’s the highest valley pass in Italy and it's one of the highest accessible points by 4x4 in Europe.

-Clue d’Aiglun, going by the D10 road, is very scenic to drive through, with tunnels and at one point the road follows a narrow ledge cut into the rock, it should not be attempted by novice drivers and those who don't know how to reverse!
+Clue d’Aiglun, going by the D10 road, is a very scenic drive, with tunnels and at one point the road follows a narrow ledge cut into the rock.
+This stretch of road, located in the Alpes-de-Haute-Provence department in the Provence-Alpes-Côte d'Azur region of southeastern France, should not be attempted by novice drivers and those who don't know how to reverse!